-The Bangladesh High Court has made a landmark ruling on Kabinnama, or the Muslim marriage deed, and its usage of ‘Kumari (Virgin)’ which was used before the name of the bride.
-On August 25, the top judicial body of the Muslim-majority country ruled that the word ‘Kumari’ will not be used before the bride’s name in the Kabinnama, and will be replaced with ‘Unmarried’ instead.
+The Bangladesh High Court has made a landmark ruling on Kabinnama, or the Muslim marriage deed, and its usage of the world ‘Kumari (Virgin)’ which was placed before the name of the bride.
+On Aug.
+25, the top judicial body of the Muslim-majority country ruled that ‘Kumari’ will not be used before the bride’s name in the Kabinnama, and will be replaced with ‘Unmarried’ instead.

-Kumari is a widely used term in South Asian countries such as India, where it’s used in official documents but is colloquially referred to as someone who’s unmarried.
-In Bangladesh, the Muslim marriage certificate has always had three options of titles for brides: a Kumari, a widow or divorced.
+Kumari is a widely used term in South Asian countries such as India, where it’s used in official documents and is colloquially used to describe someone who’s unmarried.
+In Bangladesh, the Muslim marriage certificate has always had three options of titles for brides: a Kumari, a widow, or divorced.
 But the court has ordered the authorities to make amendments to the Kabinnama forms in line with the directives.

 The court will be publishing the full verdict by October, and the changes will come into effect in Bangladesh from then on.
-Along with the removal of ‘Kumari’, the amendment also includes the introduction of ‘Unmarried, widower and divorced’ as prefix choices for grooms as well.
+Along with the removal of ‘Kumari,' the amendment also includes the introduction of ‘Unmarried, widower, and divorced’ as prefix choices for grooms.

 Follow Pallavi Pundir on Twitter .